Table of Contents

-4. Leverage different carriers
+4. Leverage different couriers

-“Our focus is to grow our business, and that will not be achieved by packing up orders, sending out boxes, and dealing with enormous carriers like FedEx and UPS ourselves.
+“Our focus is to grow our business, and that will not be achieved by packing up orders, sending out boxes, and dealing with enormous couriers like FedEx and UPS ourselves.
 That’s what ShipBob has mastered.”

 Pablo Gabatto, Business Operations Manager at Ample Foods

 Sometimes being too close to the problem can narrow your thinking.
 To optimise your supply chain and build resilience, you will not only need access to robust supply chain infrastructure and technology, but you will need to hire a knowledgeable logistics staff.